 The push to expand testing for cancer predisposition

-Cancer is the second-leading cause of death in the U.S., and 10% of it comes from inherited gene mutations.
-Tests for genetic risk factors are inexpensive, and yet many people don't take them.
+Cancer is the second-leading cause of death in the U.S. Tests for genetic risk factors are inexpensive, and yet many people don't take them.
+(Story aired on All Things Considered on Aug.
+1, 2023.)

 Let's say someone in your family has had cancer.
-How would you know if it's the hereditary kind which could put other family members at an increased risk?
-The answer is genetic testing.
-But as NPR's Nell Greenfieldboyce reports, lots of people who should be offered it never hear about it.
+Maybe it was even you.
+How could you find out if the cancer is hereditary and if other members of your family could be at increased risk?
+The answer?
+Genetic testing.
+But as NPR's Nell Greenfieldboyce reports, lots of people who should be offered this testing never hear about it.

 NELL GREENFIELDBOYCE, BYLINE: A few years ago, Junius Nottingham was on a family vacation in Florida.
 His wife was there, his daughter and his son, Jeremy.
-Jeremy was 28 years old, over six feet tall, athletic, handsome.
-He had followed his dad into law enforcement and was working for the Secret Service.
+Jeremy was 28 years old, over 6 feet tall, athletic, handsome.
+He had followed his dad into law enforcement.

 JUNIUS NOTTINGHAM: And Jeremy told my wife that when he has a bowel movement, he bleeds a lot.
 So my wife said, well, it's probably hemorrhoids.
 When you go back to Birmingham, Ala., go see your doctor.